Italian 19-year-old Jannik Sinner reaches Miami Open final - WHIZ News

-MIAMI (AP) — Jannik Sinner’s groundstrokes consistently travel more than 80 mph, impressive even by pro tennis standards, and the 19-year-old Italian has joined some fast company at the Miami Open.
+MIAMI (AP) — Former junior skiing champion Jannik Sinner has joined some fast company at the Miami Open.

-On Friday, Sinner became the fourth teenager to reach the Miami men’s final.
+On Friday, the 19-year-old Italian became the fourth teenager to reach the Miami men’s final.
 The others: Novak Djokovic, Rafael Nadal and Andre Agassi.

 “It’s nice, but it doesn’t mean anything,” Sinner said.
 “The road to have a big name is long.
 It’s not done in one week of a tournament.”

-The baseline basher, playing in only his third top-level ATP event, rallied to beat Spanish counterpuncher Roberto Bautista Agut in the semifinal, 5-7, 6-4, 6-4.
-Sinner’s next opponent will be the winner of the second semifinal between No. 4-seeded Andrey Rublev and No. 26 Hubert Hurkacz.
+Sinner, who chose tennis over skiing at age 13, is playing in only his third top-level ATP event.
+He rallied in the semifinal to beat Spanish counterpuncher Roberto Bautista Agut, 5-7, 6-4, 6-4.

+Sinner will next face No. 26-seeded Hubert Hurkacz of Poland, who advanced to his first ATP Masters 1000 final by beating No. 4 Andrey Rublev 6-3, 6-4.
+Hurkacz, 24, improved to 9-0 in Florida this year, including his second career ATP title in Delray Beach in January.

 On the women’s side, No. 1-ranked Ash Barty will play for her second consecutive Miami title Saturday against No. 8 Bianca Andreescu, who edged No. 23 Maria Sakkari in a three-setter that ended at 1:35 a.m.
 Friday.